 Font and Colors

-The visual identity mark of this automobile company has come a long and complicated way.
+The visual identity mark of this automobile company has evolved.
 It has changed at key moments in its history, when it transformed, expanded, or merged with other entities.
 Also, its logos were updated when the next series of cars or heavy trucks appeared.
-In addition, the logo existed in various forms: in the form of advertising symbols, badges, icons, and product labels, as well as in the form of an imprint on the hood.
+In addition, the logo existed in various forms: advertising symbols, badges, icons, product labels, and an imprint on the hood.

 Designer Matthias Lamken executed the late typography.
 The early versions used a variety of serif and sans-serif fonts.
-They looked like Old English symbols, ancient Greek signs, elongated thin letters, or, on the contrary, flattened wide letters.
+They looked like Old English symbols, ancient Greek signs, elongated thin or flattened wide letters.
 Opel Next was chosen as the final font.
-It is characterized by clean lines and sharp angles, which supports the business style of the logo.
+It is characterized by clean lines and sharp angles supporting the logo’s business style.

-The corporate palette is also diverse, as it has changed many times over the years of the company’s existence.
+The corporate palette is also diverse, as it has changed many times over the company’s existence.
 There were red, gold, graphite, beige, blue, yellow, orange, and silver colors.
-Now, a monochrome gamma is used – black and white.
+Now, a monochrome gamma is used—black and white.